15 Best LinkedIn CRM Tools for 2026

 “I like how customizable Attio is.
 I’ve been able to add my invoice information and billable hours as their own category of item, which means I can track the amount spent and hours logged per client in one central platform.
 Having all my connections, video recordings, and conversations in one place is a huge time saver and keeps things simple… Setting up workflows can be tricky the first time you do it.
 There is lots of information available to help, but it still just doesn’t feel simple” – verified CEO.

-Nimble positions itself as a relationship-first CRM, with LinkedIn as a primary data source rather than just a prospecting channel.
+Nimble positions itself as a relationship-first CRM, with LinkedIn as a primary data source.

 The core idea is simple: capture contacts where you find them (LinkedIn, email, web), enrich them automatically, and keep follow-ups from slipping through the cracks.